-NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30 SEPTEMBER 2008
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 SEPTEMBER 2008

-1. STATEMENT OF ACCOUNTING POLICIES
+1. SIGNIFICANT ACCOUNTING POLICIES

-This financial report is a general purpose report that has been prepared in accordance with the Australian Equivalents to International Financial Reporting Standards (AIFRS), other authoritive pronouncements of the Australian Accounting Standards Board, Urgent Issues Group Interpretations and the Workplace Relations Act 1996, with the exception that the financial report has been prepared on the cash basis rather than the accrual basis as required by applicable Accounting Standards.
-The Union has determined to adopt the cash basis of accounting in the preparation of the financial reports of national council and all branches following advice from the Australian Industrial Registry that the terms of section 252(3) of the Workplace Relations Act 1996 in effect create a standing exemption from the Australian Accounting Standard that mandates accrual accounts.
+The financial report is a general purpose financial report that has been prepared in accordance with Australian equivalents to International Financial Reporting Standards (AIFRS), other authoritative pronouncements of the Australian Accounting Standards Board, Urgent Issues Group Interpretations and the Workplace Relations Act 1996, with the exception that the financial report has been prepared on the cash basis rather than the accrual basis as required by applicable Accounting Standards.
+The Union has determined to adopt the cash basis of accounting in the preparation of the financial reports of National Council and all branches following advice from the Australian Industrial Registry that the terms of Section 252(3) of the Workplace Relations Act 1996 in effect create a standing exemption from the Australian Accounting Standard that mandates accrual accounts.
 Section 253(3) states that financial records of an organisation may, so far as they relate to the income and expenditure of the organisation, be kept on a cash basis or accrual basis, at the option of the organisation.

-Compliance with Australian Equivalents to International Financial Reporting Standards ensures that the financial report comprising the financial statements and notes thereto, complies with International Financial Reporting Standards (IFRS) except for:
+Compliance with Australian equivalents to International Financial Reporting Standards ensures that the financial report comprising the financial statements and the notes thereto, complies with International Financial Reporting Standards (IFRS) except for:

-- Segment reporting because AASB 114 "Segment Reporting" does not apply to not-for-profit organisations. - Impairment of assets under AASB 136 "Impairment of Assets"
+- Segment reporting because AASB 114 "Segment Reporting" does not apply to not-forprofit organisations. - Impairment of assets under AASB 136 "Impairment of Assets".